Hundreds of people across the UK are staging their own campaigns for Changing Places toilets.

-Local camapigns are a key part of campaign and many of the these local efforts have succeeded in getting Changing Places installed and many more continue to camapaign to increase the numbers of facilities even further.
+These individual campaigns are a key part of the overall Changing Places campaign, and many of the these efforts have succeeded in getting Changing Places installed, while many more continue to campaign to increase the numbers of facilities even further.

-Two years ago, Jane, Josie and Lynn – known as the ‘three flushketeers!’ – began campaigning for Changing Places toilet in Sheffield.This is really changing lives.
-For example, the Changing Places toilet at the Royal Hallamshire hospital has enabled people with complex needs to link up with See Ability and access the eye clinic.
+Two years ago, Jane, Josie and Lynn began campaigning for Changing Places toilet in Sheffield.This is really changing lives.

 Get in touch!